Everett Landfill / Tire Fire Site Riverfront Redevelopment

 Since 1998, Floyd|Snider has supported the City of Everett preparing the Everett Landfill / Tire Fire Site for mixed-use redevelopment.

 The closed municipal landfill is a 70-acre property adjacent to the Snohomish River and Everett city core.
 Following closure in the 1980s, the landfill site was used to store tires and was the site of two major tire fires—producing ash waste and triggering listing of the Site by Ecology under MTCA.
+Today, Floyd|Snider continues to support the City throughout the redevelopment process to ensure compliance with the CD requirements established in the CAP, providing reviews of developer team plans, construction submittals, and completion documentation; liaising with Ecology to ensure clear messaging and documentation of construction progress; and providing ongoing monitoring.

 Since 1998, Floyd|Snider has supported the City of Everett preparing the Everett Landfill / Tire Fire Site for mixed-use redevelopment.
 The closed municipal landfill is a 70-acre property adjacent to the Snohomish River and Everett city core.
 Following closure in the 1980s, the landfill site was used to store tires and was the site of two major tire fires—producing ash waste and triggering listing of the Site by Ecology under MTCA.
+Today, Floyd|Snider continues to support the City throughout the redevelopment process to ensure compliance with the CD requirements established in the CAP, providing reviews of developer team plans, construction submittals, and completion documentation; liaising with Ecology to ensure clear messaging and documentation of construction progress; and providing ongoing monitoring.

 Our Approach